Skip to main content

 }

-1. Preparation: Before starting, it clears the markdownBuffer and the output div and retrieves the user's prompt, encoding it for safe inclusion in a URL.
+1. Preparation: Before starting, it clears the markdownBuffer and the output div, then retrieves the user’s prompt (encoded for safe inclusion in a URL).

-2. Connection: It creates a new EventSource object, pointing it to the /sse endpoint on the server, with the prompt passed as a query parameter.
+2. Connection: A new EventSource object is created, pointing at the /sse endpoint with the prompt passed as a query parameter.
 This automatically establishes a persistent connection.

-3. Message Handling: The onmessage event listener is the primary handler.
-It's triggered every time the server sends a data: field.
-The text from e.data is appended to the markdownBuffer, and updateOutput() is called to re-render the HTML.
+3. Message Handling: The onmessage listener fires every time the server sends a data: field.
+The text from e.data gets appended to the markdownBuffer, and updateOutput() re-renders the HTML.

-4. Completion: It listens for the custom done event that the server sends when the stream is finished.
-Upon receiving this event, it closes the connection using eventSource.close().
+4. Completion: It listens for the custom done event the server sends when the stream finishes.
+On receipt, it closes the connection via eventSource.close().

-5. Error Handling: If any connection error occurs, the onerror handler logs the error and closes the connection to prevent further issues.
+5. Error Handling: If any connection error occurs, the onerror handler logs it and closes the connection.

 Streaming with the fetch() API

-The runFetch() function demonstrates how to handle a stream using the more general-purpose fetch API.
-This approach is more manual but also more versatile.
+The runFetch() function handles a stream using the more general-purpose fetch API.
+More manual, but also more versatile.

 async function runFetch() {